charto/cget/README.md

 [![npm version](https://img.shields.io/npm/v/cget.svg)](https://www.npmjs.com/package/cget)

-`cget` is a robust streaming parallel download manager with a filesystem cache.
+`cget` is a robust streaming parallel download manager with a filesystem cache and a simple API.

 These docs are relevant to the new version under construction on Github, not yet published on NPM.